What to do in Kraków in spring: cafés, bookshops and quiet walks

 A Spring Walk in Kraków That Doesn’t Feel Like Sightseeing

 Most guides will tell you to hit Rynek Główny, Wawel Castle, and tick off museums one by one.
-But if you’re in Kraków in spring for slow travel, you don’t need a checklist.
+But if you’re in Kraków in spring for a relaxing weekend, you don’t need a checklist.
 You need a walk that makes you feel part of the city.

 Start at Plac Nowy in Kazimierz with a zapiekanka in hand.
 It’s not fancy (basically a Polish baguette pizza) but it’s cheap, filling, and very Kraków.
 From there, wander down Józefa Street, one of the most interesting stretches in the Jewish Quarter.
 You’ll pass small galleries, design shops, and local studios.
 If you step inside, you’ll often find the artist or owner right there to chat.